Detection of collective and point anomalies in the presence of trend and seasonality: Methodology

 \section{Methodology}

+In this section we introduce the core of the STAD methodology.
+The approach essentially consists of four key steps:

+\paragraph{Step 1: Initial Estimation} Obtain an initial trend estimation $\hat{T}_{0}$ by applying the proposed robust trend estimator in \eqref{eq:trend_estimator} to a differenced sequence of $Y$, which has removed the seasonality.
+Subsequently, obtain an initial estimate of the seasonality $\hat{S}_{0}$ by applying the robust seasonality estimator in \eqref{eq:season_m_estimator} to the remainder $Y - \hat{T}_{0}$.

+\paragraph{Step 2: Trend Estimation} Obtain a refined trend estimation $\hat{T}$ by applying the robust trend estimator in \eqref{eq:trend_estimator} to the remainder $Y - \hat{S}_{0}$.
+This process simultaneously estimates anomalous intervals, denoted by $\hat{\mathcal{A}}_0$.

+\paragraph{Step 3: Seasonality Estimation} Obtain a refined seasonality estimation $\hat{S}$ by applying the robust seasonality estimator in \eqref{eq:season_m_estimator} to the remainder $Y - \hat{T}$, but excluding the estimated anomalous intervals $\hat{\mathcal{A}}_0$.

+\paragraph{Step 4: Anomaly Detection} Finally, we estimate the anomalous intervals $\mathcal{A}$ and the anomaly component $A$ by our modified version of the CAPA algorithm, detailed in Section~\ref{section:anomaly_detection}, applied to the remainder $Y - \hat{S} - \hat{T}$.

-We first detail our model, see Section~\ref{sec:model}, and then STAD.
-In Section~\ref{section:anomaly_detection} we explain how we estimate the anomaly component once trend and seasonality have been removed.
-In Section~\ref{section:trend_estimation} we propose a robust method to estimate the trend at presence of collective anomalies, but under the assumption that the seasonality has been removed, either by estimation or as detailed in Section~\ref{section:initial_trend} by differencing the data.
-Similarly, Section~\ref{section:season} details the estimation of the seasonal component at presence of collective anomalies, but when the trend has been removed.
-Finally, STAD, a combination of the previous steps, is proposed in Section~\ref{section:methodSTAD}.
+We begin in Section~\ref{sec:model} by introducing our modelling framework.
+If the noise level $\sigma_0$ is unknown, then we estimate it by the robust estimator $\hat{\sigma}_0$ as defined in \eqref{eq:sigma0_iqr}.
+To ease presentation, we start with simplified settings: In Section~\ref{section:anomaly_detection} we explain how we estimate the anomaly component once trend and seasonality have been removed.
+In Section~\ref{section:trend_estimation} we propose a robust method to estimate the trend in the presence of collective anomalies, but under the assumption that the seasonality has been removed, either by estimation or as detailed in Section~\ref{section:initial_trend} by differencing the data.
+Similarly, Section~\ref{section:season} details the estimation of the seasonal component in the presence of collective anomalies, but when the trend has been removed.
 All estimators are summarized in Algorithms~\ref{alg:stad}, \ref{alg:estimate_trend}, \ref{alg:estimate_season}, and \ref{alg:estimate_anomaly} in Appendix~\ref{sec:pseudocodes}.